akshaya-9/DSAPractice/README.md

-## DSA JOURNEY
+## DSA Practice Joruney

 All my leetcode practice would be documented here.

 Feel free to refer.